changliao1025/pyflowline/paper.md

 # Statement of need

-For a given vector-based river network and spatial discretization (mesh), how to generate the mesh cell-based conceptual river network remains a challenge.
+For a given vector river network and spatial discretization (mesh), how to generate the mesh cell-based conceptual river network remains a challenge.
 Most existing methods can only accept the traditional structured rectangle meshes.
-Few methods can accept the unstructured meshes.
+As a result, there is a need to develop a mesh independent river network representation method for unstructured mesh-based hydrologic models.

 # Algorithms and implementation

-Pyflowline takes advantage of Python language's object-oriented programming (OOP) architecture.
-We describe the river network and its elements (i.e., segment, reach, confluence.) as objects processed throughout the package when applicable.
+Pyflowline uses Python language's object-oriented programming (OOP) architecture to describe the river network and its elements (i.e., segment, reach, confluence.) as objects processed throughout the package when applicable.

 ![The data model. \label{fig:oop}](https://github.com/changliao1025/pyflowline/blob/main/docs/figure/basic_element.png?raw=true)

-A brief overview of the features provided by pyflowline is list in Table 1.
+Pyflowline provides the following features:

-1. It uses JSON/GeoJSON as the internal exchange file format.
-Most objects within the package can be imported and exported during runtime;
+1. It uses JSON/GeoJSON as the file I/O format.
+All the river network objects can be imported and exported as a JSON file;
-2. It relies on the open source Geospatial Data Abstraction Library (GDAL) and a few other Python packages to process geospatial data type;
+2. It uses open source Geospatial Data Abstraction Library (GDAL) and a few other Python packages to process geospatial data type;
-3. It supports traditional projected coordinate system (PCS), geographic coordinate system (GCS), hexagon and other unstructured mesh for spatially distributed simulations;
+3. It supports both structured and unstructured meshes;
 4. It provides several algorithms to automate the river network simplification, generalization, etc.

 * Overall model structure

 The overall model workflow includes three components:

-1. Preprocess flowline
+1. Preprocess vector river network
-2. Generate mesh based on the spatial extend of flowline and desired resolution
+2. Generate or import meshes
-3. Intersect mesh with flowline, produce topology information
+3. Intersect mesh with flowline, and generate conceptual river network

 * Connect disconnected flowline